royborgen/qbt_port_update/README.md

 The script is executed by running `qbt_port_update.py`

 ## Logging
-The creates by default i logfile updates.log in the scripts directory.
+The script creates by default i logfile updates.log in the scripts directory.
 You can modify the path in the config file.

 Log sample:
 ```